mericsson/arkiv/README.md

 1. This is beta software, use at your own risk.
 There are no support assurances.
 1. The allow list cannot be edited / viewed through a GUI.
 Entries can be removed from the allow list by adding the label `arkiv.removeAllow`.
 (The allow list will get appended to again if you send an email to a particular address).
 1. arkiv will only organize the first 100 email threads in your inbox.
-If you have more, you will need to clean those up yourself currently.
+This is because it is meant to run roughly every 5 min so it can only operate on a chunk of emails.
+If you have more than 100 email threads in your inbox it may take some time to fully process your inbox.
+It may be a good idea to do a first pass at cleaning your inbox prior to enabling.

 ## Installation